Bachelor of Science

 Are you passionate about advocating for justice at the local, state, and federal levels?
 With the Bachelor of Science in Criminal Justice Administration, you can make a difference and be prepared for a variety of career options.

-National University’s Bachelor of Science in Criminal Justice Administration program is designed to meet the educational and professional needs of individuals interested in law enforcement who are interested in professional development or career advancement.
+National University’s Bachelor’s in Criminal Justice Administration program is designed to meet the educational and professional needs of individuals interested in law enforcement who are interested in professional development or career advancement.
 The program also prepares individuals for other employment opportunities like teaching, training assignments, private security employment, research, or employment as consultants within the field.

 Our program is diverse, with topics of study including forensic science, research methods, juvenile justice, corrections, and more.
-The program concludes with a senior project supervised by full-time, associate, and select core adjunct faculty.
+The Bachelor’s in Criminal Justice program concludes with a senior project supervised by full-time, associate, and select core adjunct faculty.

 The Western Association of Schools and Colleges (WASC) accredits public and private schools, colleges, and universities in the U.S.

 Preparation for the Major

 This course is designed to provide the student with a basic understanding of the role of the peace officer in American society.
 The course will examine the steps in selecting candidates for the position of police officer, the complexity of the enforcement requirement, the challenges that face peace officers each day, the limitations placed on peace officers by all three branches of government at both the state and federal levels.

 ** Students who are currently in law enforcement should contact the Lead Faculty for any potential course waiver

 - 9 courses; 40.5 quarter units